How Does a Job Interview Work

 How to Evaluate an Offer from a Global Employer

 When assessing a cross-border offer, weigh more than base salary.
-Consider relocation assistance, visa sponsorship, housing support, tax equalization, healthcare, schooling (if relevant), and long-term career pathways.
-If uncertain about how total compensation compares across countries, map out monthly take-home pay, living costs in the target city, and one-time relocation expenses to make an informed decision.
+Consider relocation assistance, visa sponsorship, housing support, tax equalisation, healthcare, schooling (if relevant), and long-term career pathways.
+If you’re uncertain about how total compensation compares across countries, map out monthly take-home pay, living costs in the target city, and one-time relocation expenses to make an informed decision.

 Final Interview Mindset: What Separates Candidates Who Win

 Successful candidates view interviews as bilateral information-gathering exercises.
-They prepare not just to answer but to validate fit: they listen for signals about priorities, constraints, and the team’s burning problems, and they position their evidence to solve those problems.
+They prepare not just to answer, but to validate fit: they listen for signals about priorities, constraints, and the team’s burning problems—and they position their evidence to solve those problems.
 They also practice the humility of asking for feedback and the discipline of following up promptly.
-This combination of clarity, evidence, and curiosity is what converts interviews into offers.
+This combination of clarity, evidence and curiosity is what converts interviews into offers.

 Conclusion